Particular/docs.particular.net/nservicebus/upgrades/nhibernate-timeouts-index.md

 ## Summary

-This guidance explains how to resolve an incorrectly created schema when passing a custom NHibernate configuration to NServiceBus as described in the following issue:
+This guidance explains how to resolve an incorrectly created index when passing a custom NHibernate configuration to NServiceBus as described in the following issue:

 - https://github.com/Particular/NServiceBus.NHibernate/issues/252

-This issues causes performance issues if the table contains a large number of rows.
+This issue causes performance degradation if the table contains a large number of rows.
 Inserts and queries are inefficient due to the incorrect order of columns.
 This results in unnecessary locking which limits the processing throughput of timeouts.

 ## Compatibility

-This issues has been resolved in following patch versions as defined in our  [support policy](support-policy.md):
+This issue has been resolved in the following patch versions as defined in our [support policy](support-policy.md):

-- 7.1.4 in use by NServiceBus 6.x
+- NServiceBus.NHibernate 7.1.4
-- 7.0.6 (support 7.0.x) in use by NServiceBus 5.x
+- NServiceBus.NHibernate 7.0.6
-- 6.2.8 (support 6.2.x) in use by NServiceBus 5.x
+- NServiceBus.NHibernate 6.2.8

-If you are using any of the supported minor versions (7.1.x, 7.0.x, or 6.2.8) then you should at least update to the latest patch release.
-If you are using an older version then you should update to a newer minor (in case of 6.1.x or 6.0.x) or major version (any version prior to 6.x).
+If any of the supported affected minor versions (7.1.x, 7.0.x, or 6.2.8) are used these should be updated to the latest patch release.
+If an older version - non supported - affected version is used, this should be updated to a newer minor (in case of 6.1.x or 6.0.x) or major version (any version prior to 6.x).

 ## Upgrade steps